10 Common Misconceptions & Errors in Treating Asthma

 the study patients use them correctly.
 This support is funded

-by the drug companies, who obviously want to know if the medication
+by the drug companies, who obviously want to know if the medication is

-in clinical practice, resulting in discrepancy between the
+resulting in discrepancy between the effectiveness of the drug in

-The medication itself may be good but the delivery system is complicated and prone
+but the delivery system is complicated and prone to mis-use; as a result,

-'weak link' in treating the patient's lung disease.
+improperly-used inhalers are often the 'weak link' in treating a patient's lung disease.

 2. Thinking a written prescription for an asthma inhaler means